SENSAAS/sensaas-flex/README.md

 	pymol dots.pdb

 Colors are class colors as defined above.
 In our implementation, labels aim to recapitulate typical pharmacophore features such as aromatic (colored in green), lipophilic (colored in white/grey) and polar groups (colored in red).
+More about [Colors](https://github.com/SENSAAS/sensaas-py/blob/main/docs/index.rst#colors)

 ## Licenses